Anniversary Conference - 10 Years GSPoL

 Lis Hansen, a member of the GS PoL, co-organized a workshop on the topic of literature and material marginalization in Berlin.

-New information on the conference's program is now online.
+New information on the conference's programme is now online.

 "Das Immaterielle Ausstellen" - April 2016